Training Philosophy: How We Build Endurance Athletes

 The Long Game

-An athlete who enjoys their training will be consistent for decades.
-An athlete following a "perfect" plan they hate will quit within years.
+An athlete who enjoys their training keeps it going for years.
+One who follows a "perfect" plan they don't enjoy will quit.
 When choosing between optimal and enjoyable, choose enjoyable.
-Sustainability beats optimization.
+Training must be sustainable.

 Go Deeper